cmaxw/devchat-eleventy/src/my-ruby-story/mrs-101-taylor-jones.md

 Charles wonders what drew Taylor to programming and Taylor talks about how he was introduced to developing through video games.
 Taylor also talks about the concept " if you start out with Ruby you stick with Ruby" and how this was true for him.

 Finally Charles wants to know what Taylor's life is like outside of work.
-Taylor talks about what he does is in his free time which is playing guitars and hanging out with his family.
+Taylor talks about what he does is in his free time which is playing guitars and hanging out with his family and his toddler.

 **Host:** Charles Max Wood